JWWoodhead/UppBeat/README.md

 ### Future functionality

-Allow tracks to be downloaded from filename specified against track.
-This will likely be stored in S3 and retrieved via a pre-signed URL
+- Allow tracks to be downloaded from filename specified against track.
+This will likely be stored in S3 if AWS is used and retrieved via a pre-signed URL
-Add custom policy for track downloading which should apply to both Standard users and Artists (potentially using custom user roles)
+- Add custom policy for track downloading which should apply to both Standard users and Artists (potentially using custom user roles)
+- Add k6 for basic load testing once a persisted DB has been created and associated rate limiting tests
+- Create terraform implementation for pushing this to whichever Cloud provider is chosen